urd00m/System-Projects/cache_timer/i7_writeup.md

 8-way 128-set TLB, Unified TLB (level 2)

 ecx=7
 Exists TLB that supports 4k and 1g
 8-way 128-set TLB, Unified TLB (level 2)

 # Forming Cache Eviction Set
+In the PACMAN paper ISCA'22 the formula used to measure cache was,
+addrs[i] = i + i * stride + i * 64 bytes (line size), where i is 1...N

+Interesting, for int[], it seems to map each int to an different pointer differing by 1, I would think they differ by 4.
+Since an int is 4 bytes.
+(Wait I think this is due to compiler or underlying language where they automatically add the *4 for you but it appears as if it is accessing 1 by 1, testing shows that they allocated ~~8 bytes for each int :\~~ 4 bytes correctly which is automatically added when doing the pointer manipulation)